Mechanism of Action

 Inclusion rationale

 Native polyphenols of the cocoa bean (Theobroma cacao), flavanols are among the best-documented plant compounds for vascular function, led by epicatechin.
 Industrial cocoa processing (roasting, alkalisation) destroys most of this fraction, which is why a standardised extract is preferred over ordinary cocoa.
-Cocoa flavanols help maintain the elasticity of blood vessels, which contributes to normal blood flow; this effect is obtained with a daily intake of 200 mg, the dose used in the formula.
-The largest randomised trial conducted on these compounds, in over 21,000 adults, clarified their place in a cardiovascular longevity approach.
-In the formula, cocoa flavanols extend the vascular axis alongside omega-3 (EPA+DHA) and black garlic.
+Cocoa flavanols help maintain the elasticity of blood vessels, which contributes to normal blood flow; this effect is obtained with a daily intake of 200 mg.
+A cross-over trial in healthy adults compared five daily intakes: dilation of the arm artery improved from 80 mg, then continued to rise with the dose.
+The formula delivers 350 mg, a level chosen to also exceed the threshold of the two trials measuring, in women, skin less reactive to UV and less pronounced wrinkles.
+In the formula, cocoa flavanols extend the vascular axis alongside omega-3 (EPA+DHA) and black garlic, and join astaxanthin on skin resilience.

 Selected form

-Cocoa (Theobroma cacao) extract standardised for flavanols, the bean's native polyphenols, of which epicatechin is the most studied.
-The extraction process preserves the flavanol fraction that industrial cocoa processing (roasting, alkalisation) largely degrades.
-Standardisation ensures a consistent flavanol content in every batch, where dietary cocoa varies widely.
-Powder raw material, no excipient.
-Quality: vegan, non-GMO.
+CocoActiv® is a cocoa bean (Theobroma cacao) extract standardised to at least 30% cocoa flavanols.
+Among these native polyphenols, epicatechin is the most studied.
+The extraction process preserves the flavanol fraction that industrial cocoa processing, particularly roasting and alkalisation, largely degrades.
+This specification provides consistent content from batch to batch.
+Powder with no excipient.

 Formula dosage